What’s inside Komodo National Park

 Prepare for an unforgettable experience waking up on top of the boat in our bed with an unbeatable view, a fantastic crew, and delicious Indonesian meals (also vegetarian meals).

-Do remember that it is a back-to-basic experience where there are a cold-pump shower and bathroom that you have to share with 8 – 10 people.
-The staff keeps this very clean 24-hours long.
-Also, there is no cell-phone connection on the water so don’t be afraid to talk.
+Do remember that it is a back-to-basic experience where there is a cold-pump shower and bathroom that you have to share with 8 – 10 people.
+The staff keeps this very clean 24 hours long.
+Also, there is no cell phone connection on the water, so don’t be afraid to talk.

 Price of a Komodo Islands boat tour

-Whatever your budget is, a visit to Komodo National Park is an experience you absolute must-do in Indonesia!
+Whatever your budget is, a visit to Komodo National Park is an experience you absolutely must-do in Indonesia!